 Paint thinners, varnish removers, and degreasers belong to a group of carbon-based cleaners that contain organic solvents.
 Organic solvents are powerful chemicals used to dissolve oil, wax, paints, and varnishes in order to clean surfaces and/or prep them for repainting.

-The risks of organic solvents depend on the specific chemicals and exposure, but the side effects most often include eye, nose, and throat irritation, dizziness, and headaches.
+Though it depends on the specific chemicals and exposure time, organic solvent side effects usually include eye, nose, and throat irritation, dizziness, and headaches.

 Bleaching agents are different from other types of cleaners in that they don’t work by removing dirt and stains.
 Instead, bleach chemically alters them to appear lighter and brighter.

 While lemon juice and vinegar can act as natural whiteners, most commercial bleach uses chlorine or hydrogen peroxide (ie. oxygen bleach).
 Chlorine poisoning can cause serious burns to the mouth, throat, and stomach.
 Vision loss and skin damage may occur with external exposure.

 Mixing bleach with other chemicals is a risky idea.
 Avoid these combinations at all costs:

 Bleach and Ammonia